Dear Financially Empowered,

 When you know where your money is going and where it’s being invested, you gain a tremendous amount of confidence in your financial well being.
 One of my biggest goals on Financial Samurai is to help everyone achieve financial independence sooner, rather than later.
 You may not be wealthy now, but just knowing you’ve got your finances in order and have a financial plan tremendously increases your chances of financial success.
 Once you are financially secure, you free to do whatever you truly want.

 Get a handle on your finances by signing up with Personal Capital for free and aggregating all your accounts.
 The financial management tools are free, takes less than a minute to sign up, and allows you to even find a personal financial advisor if interested.
 I spent the past 13 years meticulously tracking my own finances to achieve financial freedom.
 If I discovered Personal Capital earlier, I think I would have reached freedom even sooner!

 About the Author: Sam began investing his own money ever since he opened a Charles Schwab brokerage account online in 1995.
 Sam loved investing so much that he decided to make a career out of investing by spending the next 13 years after college working at Goldman Sachs and another bulge bracket firm.
 During this time, Sam received his MBA from UC Berkeley with a focus on finance and real estate.
 He also became Series 7 and Series 63 registered.
 In 2012, Sam was able to retire at the age of 34 largely due to his investments that now generate roughly $150,000 a year in passive income.
 He spends time playing tennis, hanging out with family, consulting with Personal Capital, and writing online to help others achieve financial freedom.

-FinancialSamurai.com began in July, 2009 and is now one of the web’s largest personal finance sites with over 700,000 page views a month.
+FinancialSamurai.com began in July, 2009 and is now one of the web’s largest personal finance sites with roughly 1 million page views a month.
 Financial Samurai publishes articles 100% based on experience and expertise.